top of page

 INSTALL AN EXTRACTOR FAN

 Proper ventilation is essential to allow the moisture to escape from a property before it turns into condensation.
-Installing a mechanical fan in moisture producing rooms like the kitchen and bathroom will improve the humidity levels and prevent condensation.
-This can be as simple as an extractor fan or something more sophisticated such as a PIV unit or heat recovery ventilation.
+Installing a mechanical fan in moisture producing rooms, such as the bathroom and kitchen, will improve the humidity levels and prevent condensation.
+This can be as simple as an extractor fan or something more sophisticated, such as a PIV unit or heat recovery ventilation.

 Blue gradient background - dark to light